Reviewed by the Bright Headstart Editorial Team — Early Childhood Education Researchers

 How to Find the Best Preschool in Orange County Without Touring 15 Schools

-1. Pick the right city cluster first
+1. Choose your city cluster first

-3. Decide your philosophy before you tour
+3. Decide your philosophy before booking tours

 4. Tour three to five schools, not ten

-5. Compare daily feel, not just marketing
+5. Compare the daily feel, not just the marketing

-• Do teachers seem calm?
+• Do teachers seem calm and present?

 Best Places to Start Right Now